-A number of new accounting standards and amendments to accounting standards are effective for annual periods beginning after 1 January 2024 and earlier application is permitted.
-The Group has not early adopted any of the forthcoming new or amended accounting standards in preparing these condensed consolidated interim financial statements.
+A number of new accounting standards and amendments to accounting standards are effective for annual reporting periods beginning after 1 January 2025 and earlier application is permitted.
+However, the Group has not early adopted any of the forthcoming new or amended accounting standards in preparing these condensed consolidated interim financial statements.